Waseth/Learning-Javascript/README.md

 - Here is a link to a collection of all the 25 challenges:https://www.codewars.com/collections/lesson-5-practice-challenges-number-fullstackroadmap
 - Check out my solutions in the CodeWars 25 challenges folder

+---

+### Day 5

+- Okay I am through witj 25 challenges.
+I have to admit some of them were challenging but I realised looking up things from Google or Chatgpt isn't actually cheating.
+It is through looking them up that I understood most of the concepts especially the built-in Javascript methods.
+- Stay tuned for day 6 as I will be learning more about "BUILT-IN JAVASCRIPT UTILITY METHODS"